Have an account? Please log in.

 Promising stocks may start out with a brilliant idea or a plan to get involved in a high-profile or fast-growing business area.
 They may enjoy an initial burst of sales or even earnings.
 But many just can’t keep up the momentum.
 They never reach the critical mass they need to achieve consistent profitability.

-This is more common in junior techs, because they compete with well-established, well-financed senior techs.
+This is more common for fast growing stocks in the technology industry, because they compete with well-established, well-financed senior techs.
 The seniors have an enormous advantage in well-trained staff, sales networks, media contacts and all sorts of other business assets that can take years, if not decades, to develop.

 You compound your risk if you invest in a promising junior that is a “thin” or illiquid trader.
 When a stock is a thin trader, it doesn’t take much buying or selling to influence its price.
 So if just one important investor decides to sell, it can cause an abrupt stock-price slump.
 This can spark a cascade of selling and a collapse in the stock’s price.
 The resulting stock downturn can scare off other potential investors.
 This can make it impossible for the formerly promising junior to raise additional funds when it needs them.

 Investors in start-up companies also face one overriding, continual risk: it’s easier to launch a promising company than to create a successful business.
-That’s why only a minority of junior companies ever go on to significant success.
+That’s why only a minority of fast growing stocks ever go on to significant success.

 Do you have an example of a “ground floor” stock you bought in its early stages that turned into a big success?
-Have you turned down a new stock that was being promoted as a “can’t-miss” idea, and were glad you did?
+Have you turned down a new stock that was being promoted as a “can’t-miss” idea, and you’re glad you did?
+Please share your experience with us.

-Note: This article was initially published on April 19, 2012.Be the first to comment
+Note: This article was originally published in 2012 and has been updated.Be the first to comment

 All of our articles are available for republishing as long as you provide a link back to the original article.